 We design, manufacture and sell high-performance computer storage and memory solutions to enterprise customers in diverse industries.
-Our non-volatile memory express solid-state drives ("NVMe SSDs") in various capacities and form factors, and our line of custom and specialty memory products, bring industry-leading performance to customers in a variety of industries globally.
-Our portfolio of proprietary technologies and design techniques includes our patented distributed memory buffer architecture and associated systems, as utilized in load reduced dual in-line memory modules ("LRDIMMs"), our patented intelligent power management systems as utilized by DDR5 DIMMs, our unique NVvault® volatile/non-volatile dual in-line memory modules ("NVDIMMs"), and our patented advanced memory stacking technologies that dramatically increase densities for memory components needed in the most demanding high-performance computing tasks and environments today.
-We are investing in new technologies like memory expansion applications that utilize Compute Express Link ("CXL"), which will improve server capacity and bandwidth beyond what traditional server memory channels can provide.
+Our innovative very low profile dual in-line memory modules ("DIMMs") provide developers of server blades, storage bridge bay applications, telecommunications servers, switches and routers with a wide range of high-performance memory options where efficient use of motherboard space is critical.
+Our technology has allowed us to decrease the system board space required for memory, and improve thermal performance and operating speeds, by enabling our customers to use alternative methods of component layout.
+Our portfolio of proprietary technologies and design techniques includes our patented distributed memory buffer architecture and associated systems, as utilized in load reduced dual in-line memory modules; our patented intelligent power management systems as utilized by DDR5 DIMMs; our high-capacity High Bandwidth Memory; and our patented advanced memory stacking technologies that dramatically increase densities for memory components needed in the most demanding high-performance computing tasks and environments today.
+We are investing in new technologies like memory expansion applications that utilize Compute Express Link, which will improve server capacity and bandwidth beyond what traditional server memory channels can provide.
 Due to our relationships with memory channel customers, we resell certain component products purchased for the purpose of resale, in addition to selling our own products.
 We also collaborate with companies implementing our technology, through mutually-beneficial strategic agreements.